 My cupboards and closets are slowly being downsized or packed for the anticipated move to Conway to live closer to my children, and those little adorable grandchildren that I long to be a part of their everyday life.

-Rosa is helping me with all this, and my children are coming labor day to gather and claim their things and pieces they want to claim.
+Rosa is helping me with all this, and my children are coming on labor day to gather and claim their things and pieces they want to claim.
 I feel my life becoming staged like I am in set design mode for the move.
-I look at wallpaper and pull up the listing on zillow of Rhi’s old house where we will move to, adjusted in my mind where my furniture will go best.
-I pick out wallpaper and paint to make it our own, which right now is somewhere between a Ballard magazine and an eastern medication space of repose and enlightening whimsy.
+I look at wallpaper and pull up the listing on Zillow of Rhi’s old house where we will move to, adjusted in my mind where my furniture will go best.
+I pick out wallpaper and paint to make it our own, which right now is somewhere between a Ballard magazine and an eastern meditation space of repose and enlightening whimsy.

 I make lists and schedules to ease the transitions’, knowing full well that it will all be changed in the flow of it.
 Such is life.
 In the quake and sands shifting moment by moment I know in my heart that God is leading me home.